What is Signal? How does it work?

 The Retry Queue

-The interval between retries depends on the reason’s severity.
+- The interval between retries depends on severity: more serious reasons prompt faster retries.

-You can filter the Retry Queue by Integration, Status, and Category.
+- Filtering the Queue: You can filter the items in the Retry Queue by Integration, Status, and Category.

 Replaying a Flow

-If you change an aspect of a flow while it has been running, you may want to replay the flow for the same registrations as before.
+- If you change an aspect of a flow while it has been running for some time (e.g., filters), you may want to replay that flow for the same registrations as before.

-This is not something you can do directly; you can request Certain to arrange it.
+- This is not directly possible; you can ask Certain to arrange it for you.

-You may specify a date range or an event for the replay.
+- You may be able to specify a date range or event for the replay.

 Was this article helpful?